nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 You will use the same stimulus words from worksheet G1.
 The best words to use are those that represent the full complexity of the experimental task.
 This means including some words that are more difficult for the participant and some that are easier.
 Pick two stimuli that you think satisfy this requirement.
 Then, change the stimulus text object in your trial screens so that they are **hard-coded** to display the trials you selected.

 #### Set up the landing screen
-The easiest way to move between screens for a hard coded practice is using buttons and conditional branching. **Conditional Branching** on gorilla
+The easiest way to move between screens for a hard coded practice is using buttons and conditional branching. **Conditional Branching** means that you will use the branching to control the order of the screens.

 Click "add object" to add two buttons:
 1. Redo button